Kinship Verification through a Forest Neural Network: Proposed Method

 \subsubsection{Kinship Pair Classification Loss~($\mathcal{L}_{kin}$)}

-Owning to having only one neuron in the last layer of the classifier, the binary cross-entropy loss function can be utilized to calculate the amount of the network's classification error.
-For the sake of numerical stability, it is better to use BCEWithLogitsLoss combining a sigmoid layer and the Binary Cross Entropy as formulated in Eq.~\ref{eq:bcewithlogit}.
-Actual and predicted labels are represented by $y_i$ and $\hat{y}_i$, respectively.
+Because the classifier has only one neuron in the last layer, we use the binary cross-entropy loss function to measure the network's classification error.
+For the sake of numerical stability, it is better to use BCEWithLogitsLoss, combining a sigmoid layer and the Binary Cross Entropy as formulated in Eq.~\ref{eq:bcewithlogit}.

+Additionally, $y_i$ denotes the class label and $y_i=1$ if the parent and child in the $^i$th image pair have a kinship relation, otherwise $y_i=0$.
+We also denote the predicted label as $\hat{y}_i$.